Revolution Against Empire

 “Politics became only marginally clearer after George III became king in 1760.
 The new monarch vowed to rule above party and without the constraint of politicians.

-“This blurry political scene meant that even people who nominally belonged to the same party often disagreed fiercely.
-Individuals throughout the British Empire shared aspirations and built alliances that extended far beyond the mother country’s borders.
-As a result, three distinct groups emerged on both sides of the Atlantic: establishment Whigs, authoritarian reformers, and radical Whigs.”
+“This blurry political scene meant that even people who nominally belonged to the same party disagreed fiercely.
+Individuals throughout the British Empire shared aspirations.
+They built alliances that extended far beyond the mother country’s borders.
+As a result, three distinct groups emerged on both sides of the Atlantic.
+These comprised establishment Whigs, authoritarian reformers, and radical Whigs.”

 “Establishment Whigs defended both their stewardship of parliamentary government and the concentration of wealth and influence in the small elite.